BuckShlegeris/BuckShlegeris.github.io/notes/software-ideas.md

 One part of this is writing AppleScript to get information about what the user is doing.
 I already put some work into that [here](https://github.com/bshlgrs/omniscience).

+Here are examples of questions I’d like to be able to answer:

+- How much time did I spend writing code for this particular feature?
+This would be super useful for estimating time requirements of projects in the future.
+- Which of my coworkers has spent the most time reading this particular file?
+I’d like to talk to the one who’s the most knowledgeable about it.
+- How much time did I spend writing this document?
+- How much time has my team spent on email correspondence with this particular client?
+How much time do we spend in total emailing our clients?
+- What time did I get to work on January 6th?

+And it seems like it should be pretty doable to get rough estimates of proxies for many of these things.
+For example, it’s feasible to track what git branch you’re on, and what window is in focus, and who you’re writing emails to.

+It seems like this would provide extremely valuable analytics to businesses.

 ## projects which I need to spec

 - Economic equilibrium solver (perhaps using PPL?)